 - Find the best mantras to suit your intention

-- Get comfortable
+- Get comfortable and remember your intention

 - Chant your mantra

-Best mantra for meditation
+What’s the best mantra for meditation

 - I am content in this moment.